 Assistive technology (AT) is growing in popularity as local families adjust to social distancing and virtual community activities.

-The Ability Center has launched a new program, Tech for REC (recreation, education, employment, and community), which allows consumers to meet their independent living goals by borrowing assistive technology for periods up to 90 days.
+The Ability Center has launched a new program, Assistive Technology (recreation, education, employment, and community), which allows consumers to meet their independent living goals by borrowing assistive technology for periods up to 90 days.

 A lending closet was developed to serve The Ability Center's seven-county service area.
 Grant funding from the Dana and Christopher Reeve Foundation as well as CARES Funding helped launch the program.